Online Trauma Counselling: Who I Work With and How We Can Work Together

 Adults with complex trauma

 Complex trauma stems from sustained woundings in environments we couldn’t escape — ongoing childhood abuse, domestic violence, co-parenting with an abusive ex-partner, or being targeted by racism, xenophobia, ableism, homophobia, or transphobia.
-It doesn’t heal the same way single incident trauma does.
+It doesn’t heal the same way single-incident trauma does.
 It requires a more layered approach, a longer preparation phase, and a trauma-focused practitioner who understands the difference.

 Adults with childhood trauma

-Childhood trauma — also called developmental trauma — shapes the nervous system, the sense of self, the capacity for relationship, and the patterns that feel inescapable in adulthood.
-Some carry complex trauma alongside it.
-Others don’t.
 Many of my clients arrive having tried counselling before and felt it didn’t reach what it needed to reach.
 That gap is often the difference between approaches that work with thoughts and approaches that work with the nervous system, the body, and the parts that carry the earliest wounds.

-Adults healing from relational trauma or abusive relationships
+Adults healing from relational trauma

-Healing from relational trauma or abusive relationships is not about fixing what was wrong with you.
+Healing from abusive relationships or relational trauma is not about fixing what was wrong with you.
 There was nothing wrong with you.
 The work is about rebuilding what the relationship eroded — the sense of self, the capacity to trust your own perceptions, the parts that were activated and are still running patterns shaped by the harm.
+Read more: Healing relational trauma.

-Online complex trauma counselling is not suitable for everyone in every circumstance.
+This doesn’t work for everyone in every circumstance.
 If you are currently in a relationship or home environment where privacy cannot be guaranteed — or where the person causing harm might be present — please assess honestly whether online sessions can be conducted safely before we begin.
 This is something we can explore in the free consultation.

 How to begin